BeyondInfinities/BeyondInfinities.github.io/reading_list.md

 - Surely you're joking Mr. Feynman
 - GEB
 - Diary of a Wimpy kid (Read over 200 times :) )

+#Podacasts

+I am not a big listener or a regular, I just like listening to these when I have time and patience.

+- 99% Invisible by Roman Matters
+- 80000 hours by Rob Wiblin
+- EconTalk by Russ Roberts